bosch-io/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 #### Source reply target

 A source may define a reply target to publish the responses of incoming commands.
+The responses could be sent to a reply target via the same connection or could be diverted to a different connection with defined target listening to a specific topic (see bellow).

-For a reply target, the address and header mapping are defined in itself, whereas its payload mapping is inherited from the parent source, because a payload mapping definition specifies the transformation for both: incoming and outgoing messages.
+When using the same connection for a reply target, the address and header mapping are defined in itself, whereas its payload mapping is inherited from the parent source, because a payload mapping definition specifies the transformation for both: incoming and outgoing messages.

+In case a different connection is used for responses, the address and header mapping are defined in the target connection, as well as the outgoing payload mapping.
+The incoming payload mapping is still inherited from the source connection.
+In order to divert responses to a different connection, a special header `"reply-to-connection-id"` must be included in header mapping of the source (in the source connection).
+Its value must be the connection id of the target connection.
+The target must be configured to listen to topic `"_/_/connections/responses"`

 For example, to publish responses at the target address equal to the `reply-to` header of incoming commands, define source header mapping and reply target as follows.
 If an incoming command does not have the `reply-to` header,